Back to Listing

 Natalie Isaacs has wild red hair and the passion to match.
 She has expressive capable-looking hands and, most certainly, she has green thumbs.
 These and much more are important in the make-up of a woman who is committed to making a difference on climate change.
-An issue, she notes, which has taken a battering in the aftermath of Copenhagen, making the environment in which she works much tougher but no less important.
+An issue, she notes, which has taken a battering in the aftermath of Copenhagen (climate change conference in 2009), making the environment in which she works much tougher but no less important.

 We are sitting in the central city law offices of a friend of Natalie's who provides space for her (pro bono) to run the web-based environmental campaign, www.1millionwomen.com.au

-The interiors – to be kind – are workman like, a little sterile, ubiquitous.
+The interiors are workman-like: a little sterile, ubiquitous.
 They are the antithesis of the woman in front of me and her dauntingly large and completely engrossing passion to inspire 1 in 8 Australian women to cut 1 tonne of carbon dioxide in their daily lives... all by 2012.